ppone/docs/dev/webhooks.md

 #### Troubleshooting webhooks

-Within the Invoiced application you can click on the **Details** button underneath any event.
-You will see all of the webhook attempts and a summary of each response we received.
+We keep a log of recent webhook attempts that is useful for troubleshooting webhook issues.
+The webhook logs can be accessed in **Settings** &rarr; **Developers** &rarr; **Webhook Logs** of the Invoiced application.
+You can also see webhook attempts for specific events by clicking the **Details** button underneath any event.

 #### Retrying webhooks